 A strength training exercise for the pectoral muscles, core muscles, anterior deltoids, posterior deltoids, and triceps

-Tags: high school, stretches & strength, strength training
+Tags: middle school, stretches & strength, strength training

 - Place the hands on the floor slightly wider than shoulder-width apart.

 - Raise the body so that only the hands and toes support it.

 - Lower the body down to about an inch off the ground and then raise it back up to where the arms are straight.

 - For a modified version, keep the knees on the ground.

 - Keep the body in a straight line, with no raising or sagging of the knees, hips, back, or head.

 - Lower the body to about one inch off the ground without touching it.

 - Don't lock the elbows when fully extended.